cushycush/store/README.md

 ```

 Using both `target` and `targets` on the same store entry is invalid.

+Files containing `{{ secret "name" }}` placeholders are automatically detected and rendered during store operations.
+No configuration changes are needed.

 Each entry maps a store name (a directory in your repo) to one or more target paths (where symlinks are created).